stdlib-js/stdlib/docs/contributing/FAQ.md

 Note: The dev container does not yet support ARM64 architectures.
 For more information, or if you're interested in adding ARM64 support, you can visit this [issue][devcontainer-issue].

-TODO: Modify the dev container setup link to the exact file link once it is merged.

 <a name="install-cppcheck"></a>

 ## How can I install cppcheck?